ava-labs/avalanche-docs/docs/subnets/how-to-import-public.md

 is if they already deployed a Subnet with `subnet-cli` either to `Fuji` or `Mainnet`, and now would like to use `Avalanche-CLI` to manage the Subnet.

+Refer to the [installation guide](./install-avalanche-cli.md) for instruction about installing `Avalanche-CLI`.

 `subnet-cli` is deprecated.

 Similarly, a Subnet might have been created "manually" by issuing transactions